 Buying the right pair of motorcycle jeans is important.
-They need to keep you warm and dry but also offer some protection in an accident.
+They must keep you warm and dry and offer protection in an accident.

-We’ve made a list of some of the better motorcycle jeans on the market right now.
+We’ve made a list of some of the better motorcycle jeans on the market.

 - They must be waterproof